-One key point to note about high carbon steel is that, unless treated with an anti-rust coating (like our Midnight Edition Tailor Shears are!), it is prone to rusting.
+One key point to note about high carbon steel is that, unless treated with an anti-rust coating (like our Midnight Edition Fabric Shears are!), it is prone to rusting.
 What this means is that you need to ensure that the blades of your scissors are kept dry, not only from water, but from humidity in the air, similar to a cast iron pan!
 If you aren’t going to be using your scissors for a couple of weeks or longer, we recommend storing them in their box, with the blades coated in oil - such as sewing machine oil - to keep your scissors smooth and healthy!

 Our high carbon steel scissors are the sharpest, and lightest shears that we make!

 Perhaps the most well-known type of steel in the world, stainless steel is a modern invention, having been first industrialized in 1912!
 It has a maximum 1.2% carbon by mass, and a minimum chromium content of 10.5%, which is what gives stainless steel it’s superior rust-resistant quality.

 Stainless steel is 100% recyclable, and an average stainless steel object is composed of about 60% recycled material.